Yorker: flat, predictable

 Where Datadog Synthetics is strongest

 No tool is the right answer for every team.
-Here's where Datadog Synthetics genuinely leads today — if your use case matches, start there.
+Here's where Datadog Synthetics genuinely leads today.
+If your use case matches, start there.

-If your team already runs Datadog for APM, logs, RUM, and infrastructure, Datadog Synthetics correlates synthetic results with every other signal in the same UI — no data movement, no extra integration.
+If your team already runs Datadog for APM, logs, RUM, and infrastructure, Datadog Synthetics correlates synthetic results with every other signal in the same UI: no data movement, no extra integration.
 That correlated visibility across a single platform is genuinely valuable and hard to replicate outside Datadog.

 Datadog's chained API test builder handles complex authenticated flows, variable extraction between steps, and custom assertions across requests.
 It is polished and well-documented.
 If multi-step API flows are your primary synthetic use case today, Datadog delivers them now.
 Yorker ships multi-step API tests in Phase 2.